 Qiu benefited the most with Xiao Yu’s death since the Mongolian leader whom he served under–aka Xiao Yu’s father–had to rely on him since Xiao Yu was dead.

 After they cured the ones who were poisoned, Jun and his friends parted ways.
 Jun said that he would once again go search for Yao San and Si Ma Jun since he learned that both were still alive.
 (It was because Qiu’s carelessness in trying to create a realistic story when setting up a trap one time that he disclosed too much information, causing Jun and the others to be suspicious that it was true of the matter.)
 Miss Tang (whom preferred to be called Xiao Jin Dao – 小金刀 or Little Golden Saber) wanted to follow Jun on the journey.
 Jun agreed upon seeing how persistent she was in helping him.
-Ou Yang and Shan Shan were heading back home to settle down but told Jun that if he ever needed them, they would appear within a blink to help him.
+Ou Yang and Shan Shan were heading back home to settle down but told Jun that if he ever needed them, they would appear within a blink of an eye to help him.
 Nan Gong said he would go back to his house and gather up his men to join forces with General Chang (常).
 Each with a different goal in mind, they separated.